 And what you're seeing is a parody of what agitation propaganda is supposed to be.

-People like myself who've been in the business of agitation propaganda, we normally create all kinds of disturbances and send things on fire, and we know exactly what it is we want to do.
+People like myself who've been in the business of agitation propaganda, we normally create all kinds of disturbances and send things on fire.

 We want to polarize the country to the extent that the police force comes in and basically engages that populace in some form of covert or overt warfare.

-The best trick that they can think of is to attack the murder victim that they think that this is all about, but it's not going to be effective in any way.
+The best trick that they can think of is to attack the murder victim that they think that this is all about.

 They can probably harden their base up a little bit with this and make them feel better for hating the protests and the protesters.

-But I can't imagine anyone who understands what's going on being swayed by this at all and seeing it as anything other than a complete disconnect from reality.
+But I can't imagine anyone who understands what's going on being swayed by this at all and seeing it as anything other than like a complete disconnect from reality.

 And if you want to play this game, choose another person who's been killed by the police.